stefansavev/fuzzysearch-demo/README.md

 https://github.com/stefansavev/random-projections-at-berlinbuzzwords

-This library implements a fast and scalable fuzzy search of dense vectors using the cosine similarity between the vectors.
+This library implements a fast and scalable fuzzy search of dense vectors (as opposed to exact search of sparse vectors) using the cosine similarity between the vectors.
 The library improves the speed of search up to 10 times compared to the obvious brute force approach.
 With this library it is practical to compute all nearest neighbors for all data points in datasets of sizes up to half a million data points.